Multi-Task Instruction Tuning of LLaMa for Specific Scenarios: A Preliminary Study on Writing Assistance: Specifying LLMs to a Scenario

 \subsection{Main Results}

 Table \ref{tab:main} shows the main results.
-We refer to LLaMa which has been fine-tuned using only generic instruction data as \textbf{Alpaca}, and LLaMa which has been fine-tuned using both generic and writing instruction data as \textbf{Writing-Alpaca}.
+We refer to LLaMA which has been fine-tuned using only generic instruction data as \textbf{Alpaca}, and LLaMA which has been fine-tuned using both generic and writing instruction data as \textbf{Writing-Alpaca}.

-\paragraph{Instruction tuning improves LLaMa's performance on all writing tasks significantly.} Comparing the performance of LLaMa-7B and Alpaca-7B, we can see that fine-tuning foundation language models on a few instruction-following data, even machine-generated, can greatly improve the downstream performance.
-The average score over our 7 writing tasks improves from 30.64 to 43.07, and the improvement is particularly evident in grammaticality, fluency, simplification, and paraphrasing tasks, which clearly indicate the importance of instruction tuning for foundation LLMs.
+\paragraph{Instruction tuning improves LLaMA's performance on all writing tasks significantly.} Comparing the performance of LLaMA-7B and Alpaca-7B, we can see that fine-tuning foundation language models on a few instruction-following data, even machine-generated, can greatly improve its downstream performance.
+The average score over seven writing tasks improved from 30.64 to 43.07, which can be attributed to the style or format learned from instruction tuning for interacting with humans.

 \paragraph{Scenario-specific instruction tuning can lead to further improvements, but not on all tasks.} After adding the writing-related instruction data, the overall performance further improves from 43.07 to 48.65 (Alpaca-7B vs. Writing-Alpaca-7B), demonstrating the effectiveness of scenario-specific instruction tuning.
 The largest gain appears in the neutralization task, where using writing instruction data leads to about 30 points of improvement.